Warcross: Plot

 During the first Warcross tournament match, a rare power-up appears.
 This particular power-up sells for a hefty amount of money, which compels Emika to exploit a vulnerability in the code.
-Upon using the hack, she glitches into the middle of tournament match, which confuses both teams and leads to the cancellation of the match.
+Upon using the hack, she glitches into the middle of the tournament match, which confuses both teams and leads to the cancellation of the match.
 After her unexpected intrusion, Emika rises to stardom.
 She receives a call from Henka Games, informing her that the game's creator, Hideo Tanaka, intends to fly her out to Tokyo to discuss a job opportunity.

 Hideo informs Emika that Warcross has been suffering from the actions of a mysterious hacker, known as Zero, who has managed to enter Warcross' database and access the information of all the spectators at the tournament.
-Hideo offers her a position as a bounty hunter so that she could help him capture the elusive hacker.
+Hideo offers her a position as a bounty hunter so that she can help him capture the elusive hacker.
 Hideo suspects that the hacker is likely a competitor in the tournament.
-Thus, he signs Emika up for the tournament so that she could spy on her competitors without raising suspicion.
-In the Wardraft, where wildcards are drafted into teams, Emika is the first player picked, and joins Team Phoenix Riders.
+Thus, he signs Emika up for the tournament so that she can spy on her competitors without raising suspicion.
+In the Wardraft, where wildcards are drafted into teams, Emika is the first player picked and joins Team Phoenix Riders.

 Emika becomes wary of one of her teammates, a wildcard called DJ Ren, who has set up a system of shields to encrypt his information.
 Emika extracts a string of code from the shield, which Hideo suggests is related to the Dark World, a place where people commit crimes through Warcross and their fake persona.
-There, Emika stumbles upon Ren placing small bets and conversing with an ominous figure, known as Zero.
+There, Emika stumbles upon Ren, placing small bets and conversing with an ominous figure known as Zero.
 Since the bets are so small, Emika believes them to be a set of coordinates that map out future attacks against Henka Games.

 After Emika's team wins their first match, the stadium is plunged into darkness.
 Emika, fearing that something is amiss, sends a message to Hideo, warning him of a possible attack against him.
 Hideo escapes unscathed from the attack; however, his colleagues suggest that he should leave Tokyo to avoid further incidents, which he downplays.
 Emika meets up with him in an attempt to change his convictions; however, Hideo remains steadfast.
 Nevertheless, he reveals that he has developed feelings for Emika and as a result, discloses that the disappearance of his younger brother, Sasuke, brought about the creation of Warcross and the Neurolink (Virtual Reality glasses), uncovering a hidden layer of Hideo's past.
 Hideo and Sasuke used to play a game where they hid "eggs," and that's what inspired Hideo to create the game Warcross.